Island Home (anthem)

-"Island Home" is a musical composition that the Bailiwick of Jersey, a Crown Dependency, lists as its anthem.
+"Island Home" is a musical composition that the Bailiwick of Jersey, a Crown Dependency, formerly listed as its anthem.
 It was written and composed by musician Gerard Le Feuvre.
 The song was written in 2002 and adopted in 2008 after a contest to find an official anthem for Jersey.
-However, more than a decade after the contest, the anthem has not received official government ratification.
+However, in 2025 States Assembly formalised Beautiful Jersey as Jersey's local anthem.

 Background

 Traditionally, Jersey used the British national anthem, "God Save the Queen" (or "God Save the King"), as a symbol of loyalty to the Crown.
 When times came for a unique individual song to be used as Jersey's anthem because many other states also used "God Save the Queen", Jersey had two unofficial options.
 The first was "Ma Normandie", which was designed as a reference to Jersey's historical heritage as a part of the Duchy of Normandy and was first used at the 1958 British Empire and Commonwealth Games and used as the anthem for future Commonwealth Games.
 The other was "Beautiful Jersey", which was written and performed after the liberation of the Channel Islands from Nazi occupation and had been performed annually at Liberation Day celebrations.